Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./9-John_Doe: This script sets the permission for the file hello to -rwxr-x-wx
+./10-mirror_permissions: this script will sets the mode of the file hello the same as olleh’s mode